Asterdegrace/event_manager/README.md

 - **Token Expiration**: If your token expires, you will need to log in again.
-- **Missing Dependencies**: Make sure all required packages are installed using `pip install -r requirements.txt`.
+- **Missing Dependencies**: Make sure all required packages are installed using `pip install -r requirements.txt`. p.s. not all the notification fitures are added and project needs implementation of apscheduler, smtplib and email.mime. for sending notifications via email
+Additional: cors